Khloe Terae Rocks A Tiny White Bikini & Shows Off Her Flexibility In A Steamy Snap

 A large green hedge was visible in the distance, adding a feeling of privacy to the space, and it seemed to be daylight based on the sunlight peeking through the tree branches.

-Khloe’s followers couldn’t get enough of the incredible shot, and the post received over 9,600 likes within four hours, as well as 299 comments from her fans.
+Khloe’s followers couldn’t get enough of the incredible shot, and the post received over 9,600 likes as well as 299 comments within four hours.

-“Omg I love this,” one fan commented, followed by a heart emoji and heart eyes emoji.
+“Omg I love this,” one fan commented, followed by a heart emoji and heart-eyes emoji.

 “Wish I was that window,” another follower remarked.